 Choosing a bungee dog leash for running

 If your dog is going to be wearing a dog harness for running then it is generally best to use the dog harness with a bungee leash, as this type of running leash absorbs shocks, which is especially important if you are trail running over uneven terrain and obstacles.
+For busier trails and road running however, you may prefer a leash without elasticity as you’ll have more control over your dog around traffic and other road and trail users.

 Choosing a hands-free dog leash for running